Crypto 101: How to research a coin?

-This will be the first of series where i will explain some of the basic topics in crypto for the new users.
+This will be the first of series where we explain some of the basic topics in crypto for the new users.
 I am convinced – only way to bring any light into this world is to educate the world around You towards the better vision in mind.
 Knowledge is the most efficient solution against the terrors of today.
 So lets start on a topic that is itself a way to learn.
-Newbies often focus on fast gains and toss aside a far bigger concept that is actually true throughout the creation – one needs to put in work to gain a better viewpoint.
+Newbies often focus on fast gains and toss aside a far bigger concept that seems to be true throughout the creation – one needs to put in work to gain a better viewpoint.
 Yes, this means researching for hours, days and weeks.
 No shortcuts here.
 Lets get at it!

-1. https://bitcointalk.org/ and https://coinmarketcap.com/ are Your best tools to use.
+1. Bitcointalk and Coinmarketcap are Your best tools to use.
 Period.

-Go and create a account for Yourself on bitcointalk.
+Go and create an account for Yourself on Bitcointalk.
 It is the number 1 crypto forum on the planet.
 Everything pretty much happens there.
-Main place for You is https://bitcointalk.org/index.php?board=159.0
+Main place for You is Announcements Thread

 That is announcements board where all the coins and other crypto related services announce their start.
-After posting ANN thread, coin is considered public.
-There is hundreds and at times thousands of new coins coming in daily.
-Lot of them never end up anywhere, but they are a great source of information for You about what is popular on the market.
+After posting in ANN thread, coin is considered public.
+There is hundreds and at times thousands of new coins coming on the market daily.
+Lot of them never end up anywhere, but they can be great source of information to find out what is popular on the market.
 If You go through them, trust Your gut.
 Its the best way to go because You cannot go through all of them.
 There is literally endless supply of new ones popping up constantly.

 2. ANN thread

 It is the announcement thread of a coin on Bitcointalk forum.
-After announcing your coin to the public, users can comment on the assets thread so basically it is a public backlog for everybody to read if there has been a scam, bad service or something went well for the announcer.
+After announcing your coin to the public, users can comment on the thread.
+So basically it is a public backlog for everybody to read.
+You can find out if there has been a scam, bad service or something went well for the announcer.
 If You find a coin that feels right then read through the whole thread if You have time.
 You will see how developers (often called devs) are talking to the community.
-If their tone does not feel right or their agendas then its time to move on.
+If their tone does not feel right or their agendas seem unclear – its time to move on.
 Reading through couple of the ANN threads can be a beautiful insight into crypto slang and how the world works.
 Google the unknown phrases and find out what there is to learn while reading.
-There is lot of people like You asking for explanations on those boards too so learning opportunities everywhere.
+There is lot of people like You asking for explanations on those boards too so learning opportunities literally everywhere.

 3. Join social media channels

-Most used are Telegram, Discord, Slack.
+Most used are Telegram, Discord, Twitter, Reddit, Medium, Slack.
 Lately Slack has been excluded from many because it lacks possibilities to give roles to the Admins and this is bad for the users security.
-This enabled lot of scamming and drove people away from using Slack, but lot of the coins have the channel still available.
-Join in, get a big cup of tea and read back on the latest news on the #general channel inside the medium You chose.
+This enabled lot of scamming and drove people away from using Slack, but lot of the coins have the Slack channel still available.
+Join in, get a big cup of tea and read back on the latest news on the social channel of Your choosing.
 This will show You in detail on what ideas devs are developing and could also be a good way to find out about bigger announcements before they make it to the bigger public.
-Personally i would advise against devs who hype their asset with phases like “mooning” or “pumping”.
-Aggressive ones are usually not a good choice either.
-Often there is a possibility to ask about the project so the community or the devs themselves will tell You about the project.
+Personally i would advise against devs who hype their asset with phrases like “mooning” or “pumping”.
+Verbally aggressive ones are usually not a good choice either.
+On social channels, feel free to ask about the project so the community or the devs themselves can tell You about the project.

 4. Look for dev blog

 Devblogs are usually a great source of information.
 Often its the best place to find out about new developments before the info gets passed around on the forums.
-It can get very technical at times, but this is still a very nice way to gain a bit of advantage.
+It can get very technical at times, but this is still a very nice way to gain a bit of an advantage.

-Try to stay creative how to obtain information about the asset You are researching into.
-Go through classic ways and then try to think if there is more ways to learn extra.
+Try to stay creative on the subject of how to obtain information about the asset You are researching into.
+Go through the ways explained here and then try to think if there is more ways to learn extra.
 Write down links You find on the way, try to make friends with someone with experience to dig into their thoughts, and most importantly DO YOUR OWN RESEARCH!
 Do not buy into facts, find out if they are true!

 If You understand… then You should feel obligated to help the ones in need rather making their journey harder.